ibm-cloud-docs/vpc/backup_service_vpc_about.md

 * You can take a total of 750 backups per Gen 1 volume based on your backup policy, in your account and region.
 You can take a total of 512 backups per Gen 2 volumes.
 If you exceed the limit, no further backups are taken.
 * The first backup and the entire volume backup cannot exceed 10 TB if the parent volume is based on a `tiered` or `custom` profile.
 * You can't take a backup of a detached volume.
 * You can't create a copy of a backup snapshot in the source (local) region.
 * You can create a copy of a block storage backup in another region.
 However, only one copy of the backup snapshot can exist in each region.
 * Cross-regional copies are not supported in the Chennai (`in-che`) region.
 * [Context-based restriction rules](#baas-cbr) are not supported in Montreal (`ca-mon`) and Chennai - Airtel (`in-che`) MZRs.
 * Consistency groups consist of the attached Block Storage volumes of virtual server instances, such as boot and data volumes.
 Instance storage volumes and virtual server instance configuration are not included.
 * The fast restore feature is not supported for multi-volume backups of consistency groups.
-* In the current release of second-generation volumes, the following limitations apply.
-   - You can take up to 512 backup snapshots of your `sdp` volume.
-   - You can't create consistency group backups that contain `sdp` volumes.

 File share backups:
 * You can take a total of 750 backups per zonal file share, and 30 backups for regional file shares.
 * You can't create a copy of a file storage backup in another region.
 File share snapshots and backups are tied to their source shares.
 Backups remain available even if the source share is deleted.
 * Backup snapshots are not supported for shares that have "VPC" access control mode.
 * The fast restore feature is not supported for file share backups.